-Cementing Gilsonite – Since Gilsonite, a solid hydrocarbon, was introduced to the oil industry in August 1957 as a Cement additive, several thousands of jobs have been performed using the material.
+Cementing Gilsonit – Since Gilsonit, a solid hydrocarbon, was introduced to the oil industry in August 1957 as a Cement additive, several thousands of jobs have been performed using the material.
 These operations have included primary cementing.
-Through lost-circulation zones of surface, intermediate, and production pipe in all stages as well as various remedial jobs such as squeezing, re-Cementing above inadequate fill-up, and plugging back to reestablish drilling-fluid circulation.
+Through lost-circulation zones of surface, intermediate, and production pipe in all stages as well as various remedial jobs such as squeezing, re-Cementing above inadequate fill-up, and plugging back to reestablish drilling fluid circulation.

-Designed primarily as a combination low-density lost-circulation slurry, Gilsonite has yielded excellent results in areas of incompetent formations as well as in other types of lost-circulation zones.
+Designed primarily as a combination low density & lost circulation slurry, Gilsonit has yielded excellent results in areas of incompetent formations as well as in other types of lost-circulation zones.
 Field results generally show that fill-up 80-90% can obtained in areas where only 50-60% fill-up was possible with other slurry types.

 Compatibility with other slurry additives and relatively high compressive strength when compared to other slurries of the same weight.

-GILSONITE CEMENTING Grade has a light specific gravity, is non-porous, and impermeable.
-The addition of Gilsonite to cement slurries reduces the slurry weight without requiring large additions of water.
+Gilsonit Cementing Grade has a light specific gravity, is non-porous, and impermeable.
+The addition of Gilsonit to cement slurries reduces the slurry weight without requiring large additions of water.
 As a result, superior lightweight slurry have good compressive ability, especially suited for cementing weak formations and controlling lost circulation.

-As oil-producing industry has incessant grow, necessity for a low-density cementing Slurry possessing lost-circulation control specs becomes more Introduction of GILSONITE
+As oil-producing industry has incessant grow, necessity for a low-density cementing Slurry possessing lost-circulation control specs becomes more Introduction of Gilsonit.

-In formulation of cementing composition, it`s preferable to employ Gilsonite in an amount ranging from approximately 1/5 to approximately 10times.
+In formulation of cementing composition, it`s preferable to employ Gilsonit in an amount ranging from approximately 1.5 to approximately 10 times.
 By volume the amount of cement utilized, depending upon the particular result desired.

 Lower range is employed where maximum strength is important.
-Higher range where various qualities imparted by Gilsonite is important.
+Higher range where various qualities imparted by Gilsonit is important.

-Particle size and distribution of Gilsonite determine strength and porosity-permeability characteristics of cement for any given mix ratio.
+Particle size and distribution of Gilsonit determine strength and porosity-permeability characteristics of cement for any given mix ratio.

-Where maximum strength is favor, a coarse Gilsonite With lightest weight and lowest porosity-permeability are important.
+Where maximum strength is favor, a coarse Gilsonit with lightest weight and lowest porosity-permeability are important.
 The strength has little importance.
 Mass of minus 50 mesh or finer may used.